gatsbyjs/gatsby/examples/using-remark/src/pages/2018-01-27---custom-components/index.md

 2. Import `rehype-react` and whichever components you wish to use

     ```js
-    import rehypeReact from "rehype-react";
+    import rehypeReact from "rehype-react"
-    import Counter from "../components/Counter";
+    import Counter from "../components/Counter"
     ```

 3. Create a render function with references to your custom components